-What is Time Travel Debugging / Reverse Debugging?
+What is Time Travel Debugging?

-In some cases, this works perfectly well, but more often than not, you do not know what section of code caused the error: a major problem when programs are large, making it time-consuming to run them again and again.
-With reverse debugging, a developer only has to run their program once in order to capture a complete record of the program’s execution - including any software issue that appeared during runtime - in a recording.
-This not only contains the bug itself, but the sequence of events that led up to it.
+In some cases, this works fine, but more often than not, you do not know what section of code caused the error.
+This is a major problem when programs are large and makes it time-consuming to run them again and again.
+With time travel debugging, a developer only has to run their program once in order to capture a complete record of the program’s execution - including any error that appeared during runtime - in a recording.
+A recording not only captures the bug itself, but more importantly, the sequence of events that led up to and caused it.

-How does reverse debugging / time travel debugging work?
+How does time travel debugging work?

-Developers have adopted different methods for reverse debugging and there is much discussion about how it works (see for example the StackExchange thread How does reverse debugging work?).
-Taking Undo as an example, Undo’s reverse debugger, UndoDB, provides the ability to instruct the process to go to any previous point in the execution history.
+Developers have adopted different methods for time travel debugging and there is much discussion about how it works (see for example the StackExchange thread How does reverse debugging work?).
+Taking Undo as an example, Undo’s time travel debugger called UDB, provides the ability to instruct the process to go to any previous point in the execution history.
 It relies on the fact that many operations in a computer are actually deterministic and uses these as a way of identifying all sources of non-determinism that appear in compiled code (for more information, see introduction to reverse debugging).
 This allows developers to address the most time-consuming aspects of debugging today’s multilevel, multicomponent, multithreaded and multi-process applications.

-How does reverse debugging affect performance?
+How does time travel debugging affect performance?

-Can you use Time Travel Debugging in any programming language?
+Can you use time travel debugging in any programming language?